Grier tries to foil an assassination plot.

 Eartha Kitt—dancer, singer, actress, sex symbol and catwoman.

-Two pages from Jet magazine, featuring Eartha Kitt, Bob Hope and others, circa 1950s.
+Two pages from Jet magazine, featuring Eartha Kitt, Bob Hope and others, with interesting content you can read for yourself, circa 1950s.

 The headlines that mattered yesteryear.